mlswg/mls-implementations/test-vectors.md

 }
 ```

-* An empty group context is used
-* The exclusion list in the update path is empty

 Some of the binary fields contain TLS-serialized objects:
 * `ratchet_tree_before` and `ratchet_tree_after` contain serialized ratchet
   trees, as in [the `ratchet_tree` extension](https://tools.ietf.org/html/draft-ietf-mls-protocol-11#section-11.3)
 * `my_key_package` contains a KeyPackage object
 * `update_path` contains an UpdatePath object
+* The exclusion list in the update path is empty.

 Verification:
 * Verify that the tree hash of `tree_before` equals `tree_hash_before`